I developed an intuitive interface for music notation.

 I created this to facilitate picking notes for the fingering chart apps, and have utilized it in most every app since.

 The instinctive gesture of touching the staff seemed so natural, and then to slide right for sharp and left for flat was simply the next step.

 To make it easier to choose sharps or flats, I decided that touching along the right or left side would be a natural progression to automatically set a sharp or flat note.

 The formulas for manipulating the images of notes and accidentals has developed over time, becoming more versatile and streamlined with each implementation.

 Twelve Tone, Vocal Exercises and the Scales Lexicon apps all show the next stage in the animation of the notation.
 If a user could select a note, it's pretty obvious that I should be able to have the app select one.
-Let's just change the color and do it over and over in a rhythmic patern.
+Let's just change the color and do it over and over in a rhythmic pattern.
 And while we're at it, let's do that to the piano as well.

 Correct notation is essential to conveying music and to display chords with ugly and disconnected accidentals was just not going to happen.
 An Fb diminished seventh chord is spelled with double and triple flats.
-Using enharmonics becomes a different chord.
+Using enharmonics, it becomes a different chord.
 It may sound the same, but it's not an Fb diminished seventh.
 I guess I'm a theory geek, but these things are important to me.